shpeUNT/shpeunt.github.io/_officers/Natalia-Maribel-Martinez.md

 ---
 layout: personal
-name: Fernanda-Padilla
+name: Natalia-Maribel-Martinez
 exec: true
 hasPage: true
-pimage: /images/officers/png/FernandaPadilla.png
+pimage: /images/officers/png/NataliaMartinez.png
-fname:  Fernanda Padilla
+fname:  Natalia Maribel Martinez
-email: MariaPadillaPlatas@my.unt.edu
+email: nataliamartinez3@my.unt.edu
-hometown: Monterrey, Mexico
+hometown: Fort Worth, TX
-degree: Bachelors in Construction Engineering Technology
+degree: Bachelors in Computer Engineering
-position: President | SHPEtinas Director
+position: President
-quote: “Nothing can grow in the shade of secrets.” - Isabel Allende, Long Petal of the Sea (2019)
-bio: This is my second year as SHPEtinas director, I am a senior in Construction Engineering Technology.
-I am currently working in Amazon and as an intern in a commercial construction company.
-I am originally from Monterrey, Nuevo Leon and have been living in the US since 2012.
-I love to read, dance, play video games, spend time with my loved ones, and learn new things.
-I am very passionate about the SHPEtinas program and will always do my very best to help them be successful as future ingenieras!
+quote: “You only fail, once you give up”
+bio: I am a first-generation daughter with older sibling syndrome.
+My parents are from Coahuila, Mexico but immigrated to the US in 2000.
+One of my favorite things to do if I'm not doing presidential duties is running or playing volleyball.
+I also enjoy going to the movies with friends, and taking my family out to new places I discover while away from home.
+Alongside my Bachelor's I am minoring in Psychology and Math.
+The way humans behave has always intrigued me so I decided on a minor.
+I have been a part of SHPE since Spring 2021.
+I was the SHPEtinas Director for the 2021-2022 year.
+Since then I have been involved with SHPEtinas, SHPEHackerz, SHPE Jr, Resume Reviewing, and overall just being a helpful resource to my fellow SHPE Members.
+It makes me proud to be the President to this amazing organization and I hope to continue to grow the SHPE Vision, Mission and our Familia.
 background:
+- First Generation Student
+- IT Support Technician at the College of Engineering
-- SHPEtinas Director since Fall 2022
+- SHPEtinas Director 2021-2022
-- Intern at Linbeck since May 2023
-- TEXO 1st Place for Heavy Civil Student Competition
+- SHPEHackerz Lead 2021-Present
+- SHPE PR 2021-2022
 goals:
-- Be more active
-- Reduce phone screen time
-- Secure a full-time offer before graduation
+- Obtain a full-time job before graduation
-- Travel
-- Take and pass my Civil FE Exam
+- Take 20 students to SHPE National
+- Recruit and Retain 20 students
 skills:
-- Microsoft Word Certified
-- AutoCAD, Bluebeam REVU, BIM 360, Revit
-interest: Commercial Construction, Architectural Engineering
+- Programming; C++, C, Git, ARMv8 and LEGv8 Assembly Language, Linux, VHDL, Arduino IDE, UML, Bash Scripting, Microsoft Windows, Mac, Linux, KiCad, Eclipse IDE, Xilinx Vivado, Matlab & Simulink

+- Bilingual Spanish and English

+- Computer Skills Technical Support; Quality Assurance, Software/Hardware Installation, Documentation

+- Interpersonal Skills Team Building, Organization, Team/Time Management, Continuous Development, Communication
+interest: Embedded Systems Engineering, Systems Engineering, Electrical Engineering, Application Engineering, Hardware Engineering, Firmware Engineering, Silicon Hardware Engineering
-linkedin: maria-f-padilla-platas
+linkedin: nataliamaribel
 ---